Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Results

 However, on the original test distribution, \emph{Presence gating does not yield consistent improvements}.
 The best gated Macro-$F_1$ matches the direct baseline for \emph{Growth/Self-Protection} (0.58), slightly underperforms for Social/Personal (0.56 vs.\ 0.57) and \emph{Self-Transcendence/Self-Enhancement} (0.50 vs.\ 0.51), and yields only a marginal gain for \emph{Openness/Conservation} (0.43 vs.\ 0.42) (Table~\ref{tab:summary_presence_gate}).

+Table~\ref{tab:presence_gate_sensitivity} adds a compact sensitivity check for the same hard-gating idea.
+Keeping the HO model fixed (\emph{Baseline}) and varying only the \emph{Presence} gate threshold from $\tau_g{=}0.50$ to $\tau_g{=}0.10$ within the same gate family (LIWC22+Ling.\ Feat.) does not overturn the conclusion: the gated system remains equal to or below the tuned \emph{Direct} champion in all four pairs, and class-wise HO threshold tuning does not provide a systematic rescue.

 The most plausible explanation is error compounding: \emph{Presence} false negatives suppress downstream positives (recall loss), while \emph{Presence} false positives admit sentences that still look negative to the HO classifier (precision loss).
 The net effect is that \emph{hard gating trades recall for precision in a way that is hard to tune globally}.
-This sensitivity is visible empirically: changing the gate threshold (e.g., 0.50 vs.\ 0.10) often leaves test Macro-$F_1$ unchanged or slightly worse (Tables S11 and S13--S17).
+The compact sweep in Table~\ref{tab:presence_gate_sensitivity} and the full appendix sweeps (Tables S11 and S13--S17) show the same pattern: changing the gate threshold or switching from fixed to tuned HO thresholds produces only minor fluctuations and does not reverse the direct-vs.-gated ranking.
 This motivates softer alternatives rather than a binary filter.

 Paired tests corroborate these trends: in several HO slices the best tuned \emph{Direct} systems are significantly stronger than \emph{Presence}-based alternatives on test (Section~S7), indicating that \emph{Presence$\rightarrow$Category} cascades do not provide a robust out-of-sample advantage under hard gating.